Return to the Blog Home Page

 How filming a peregrine falcon nest in an industrial zone inspired new paintings

 Accustomed to photographing wildlife in rugged, remote locations, wildlife artist Robert E Fuller dons hard hat and fireproof overalls to film peregrine falcons nesting amidst the noise and smells of a chemical plant on the Humber estuary.
-The story is due to feature on BBC1’s Inside Out Yorkshire and Lincolnshire at 7.30pm on Monday 17th September.

 Over the years I have been to some amazing places to see some spectacular wildlife.
 But my adventures almost always involved travelling to wild and remote places.
 Occasionally I venture into urban spaces, like photographing waxwings in Huddersfield or watching roe deer in a cemetery in Glasgow.
 But in all my years I had never been into an industrial landscape.
 Then last June Jack Ashton Booth, a dedicated birder and former employee of mine, asked for a day off to ring young peregrines at Saltend Chemical Park in Hull.
 I was astounded to learn this 370-acre industrial site on the banks of the Humber estuary was home to a pair of breeding peregrines.